-A chemical company.
-An adventure park.
-A local bank.
+A tree nursery.
+A cruise line.
+A regional tourism destination.
 What in the world do these all have in common?
 The answer is simple: branding.

 Every company has a brand, but no two brands are the same.
 After all, every business/organization possesses a unique culture, audience, experience, and set of values.